 The key is to ground your strategy in data, not guesswork.
 Before you write a single line of ad copy or make a sales call, invest time in thorough market research.
 Talk to potential customers, analyze your competitors, and truly understand the pain points you’re solving.
 This isn't a one-time task; it's an ongoing process of listening and learning.

-Stretching Your Resources Too Thin
+Are You Stretching Your Resources Too Thin?

 Ambition is great, but it can lead companies to stretch their resources too thin.
 Trying to target every possible customer segment, be active on every marketing channel, and launch multiple initiatives at once is a common mistake.
 This approach dilutes your impact and burns out your team.
 Without focus, you end up doing a lot of things mediocrely instead of a few things exceptionally well.
 A GTM strategy is as much about deciding what not to do as it is about what to do.